Experiences as an English teacher in South Korea

 As expected, living in Korea isn’t rainbows and butterflies.
 But I’m happy here, with my small-town life and solitary days, though I’m the first to say that it’s not for everyone.
 One day, I’ll leave, too.
 But I’m not ready yet.
 Flowers and rain showers are around the corner, as well, soon brightening my commute and wiping out the pollution.
 There will be lavender fields, fresh strawberries, and picnics by the river.
 But first I’m heading to the Winter Olympics, which happen to be held in my very province.
 I’ve learned that if you know what you like, there’s always something happening in the Land of the Morning Calm.

 Have you taught English in South Korea?
 How was it?
-Share with everyone by commenting on this post.
+Share your experiences as an English teacher in South Koreawith everyone by commenting on this post.

 Read more about real teachers’ experiences teaching English in South Korea and other countries in our New Teacher Tales interviews.